Probing the inner structures of the observed $\Xi_b$ and $\Xi_b'$ resonances: Calculations and Results

 In the QPC model, the $\Xi_b|J^P=1/2^-,0\rangle_{\rho}$ may be a broad state with a total decay width of about $\Gamma\simeq198$ MeV.
 The decay is governed by $\Xi_b\pi$ and $\Lambda_b\bar{K}$ with branching fractions

-However, in the framework of ChQM, the $\Xi_b|J^P=1/2^-,0\rangle_{\rho}$ might be a moderate state with a width of $\Gamma\simeq28$ MeV, which is about fifty times smaller than that predicted with the QPC model.
-The dominant decay channels become $\Xi_b'\pi$ and $\Xi_b\pi$.
-The predicted branching fractions for the two mainly decay channels are $47\%$ and $39\%$, respectively.
+However, in the framework of ChQM, the $\Xi_b|J^P=1/2^-,0\rangle_{\rho}$ might be a moderate state with a width of $\Gamma\simeq14$ MeV, which is about fourteen times smaller than that predicted with the QPC model.
+Meanwhile, the dominant decay channel become $\Xi_b'\pi$.
+The predicted branching fraction for this mainly decay channel can reach up to $97\%$.

 The states $\Xi_b|J^P=1/2^-,1\rangle_{\rho}$ and $\Xi_b|J^P=3/2^-,1\rangle_{\rho}$ are probably two moderate states with a comparable width of several tens of MeV.
 However, their dominant decay channels are different.
 For the $\Xi_b|J^P=1/2^-,1\rangle_{\rho}$, under the QPC model the primary decay channel is $\Xi_b'\pi$, whereas under the ChQM the primary decay channels are $\Xi_b\pi$ and $\Lambda_b\bar{K}$.
 As to $\Xi_b|J^P=3/2^-,1\rangle_{\rho}$, its decay is almost saturated by the $\Xi_b^*\pi$ channel both the QPC model and ChQM.
 Hence the state may be observed experimentally in the $\Xi_b\pi\pi$ final state via the decay chain: $\Xi_b|J^P=3/2^-,1\rangle_{\rho}\rightarrow \Xi_b^*\pi\rightarrow \Xi_b\pi\pi$.